Paregoric: Indications

 The main effects of paregoric are to increase the muscular tone of the intestine, to inhibit normal peristalsis, and as an expectorant; a peer-reviewed clinical study in 1944 reported "that all of [its] ingredients have been found to contribute toward the expectorant action of paregoric, and, further, that an advantage is contained in the combination over the sum of the effects of the individual constituents," that Paregoric "is expectorant by virtue of a reflex from the stomach," and "preparations of paregoric which have aged for two or three years are superior as an expectorant to preparations aged for less time.".
 Its main medical use is to control fulminant diarrhea, and as an antitussive (cough suppressant).
 Problems with its use include opiate dependency and analgesia which can mask symptoms of diseases that need treatment.

 However, Paregoric was characterized as "a needlessly complex pharmacopeial mixture... of a former day" by a 1966 study.
 In the 21st century its two main uses have been largely supplanted by minimally psychoactive cough-suppressant drugs (such as dextromethorphan) and non-psychoactive antidiarrheal drugs (such as loperamide).

+In Fiction

+Her voice chilled.
+"Now I'm sick of you.
+Sick of you."
+She took a wineglass from the table, went to the bureau, and poured paregoric until the glass was half full.
+"Here, Mother, drink it.
+It will be good for you."